busstoptaktik/geodesy/ruminations/010-rumination.md

 ## Item 0: Empirical contraptions vs. axiomatic idealizations

-It is still overly underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations** and that the only way to establish a connection from the abstract coordinate tuples, to the concrete physical world, is through a reference frame squarely embedded in that physical world.
+It is still overly underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations**.
+Hence, the only way to establish a connection from the abstract coordinate tuples, to the concrete physical world, is through a reference frame squarely embedded in that physical world.

-So to remedy this, 19111 should stop talking about coordinates referenced to metadata (as in [Figure 3](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_3)), but rather try to make it clear that e.g:
+So to more clearly express this, 19111 should stop talking about coordinates referenced to metadata (as in [Figure 3](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_3)), but rather make it clear that e.g:

 - Coordinates are surveyed and adjusted *according* to rules given in reference **system** definitions, but *referenced* to reference **frames**.
 - The georeference does not change when a transformation is applied.
 But through the transformation, the data referenced to reference frame **A** may be made somewhat more interoperable ("aligned") with those referenced to frame **B**.
 - Transformations are *empirical predictions*, not magic wands conjuring up new georeferences without having to do the surveys.
 - Geodetic reference frames are given as coordinate- and velocity lists (or, equivalently in the satellite navigation case: as ephemerides), not as orthogonal unit vectors in an idealized vector space.

-**19111 ties coordinates to the physical reality,** and hence marks the point where geomatics standardization must transcend the abstractions, and tie into the empirical.
+**19111 ties coordinates to the physical reality,** and hence marks the point where geomatics standardization must transcend the abstractions, and tie into the messy, empirical real world.
 This is the entire *raison d'etre* for 19111, and we should not be ashamed of that.

 ## Item 1: The concept of "coordinate transformations" is *way* too underexposed